Giasone: Act 1

 A recitative begins with the Argonaut Ercole (i.e. Hercules), who complains that Giasone has not awoken yet, even though the sun is shining.
 He is perturbed because Giasone has grown soft as a result of enjoying the pleasures of love with an unknown woman (actually Queen Medea incognito who has been meeting him this way at night for a year) and as a result he has been neglecting his duties.
 Captain Besso enters and tries to convince Ercole that all men have their vices and so he should not be too concerned.
 Ercole, being a man of honor, tells Besso that is too effeminate, to which Besso replies: "Of woman I was born."

 Giasone enters and sings the aria "Delizie, contenti" of his contentment in seeking sexual pleasure.
 Ercole admonishes him for neglecting to prepare for battle and the two discuss duty versus the pleasures of love.

 Medea is alone singing a strophic aria "Se dardo pungente" about the pain of desiring love.

-She is joined by Egeo (i.e. King Aegus of Athens) and together they discuss their marriage, which Medea would like to terminate.
+She is joined by Egeo (i.e. King Aegeus of Athens) and together they discuss their marriage, which Medea would like to terminate.
 Egeo is unable to deal with this and he asks Medea to kill him with a dagger.
 She refuses and leaves.
 Alone, Egeo laments over his lost love with the recitative "Si parte, mi deride?".

 Orestes introduces himself as Isifile's (Queen of Lemnos) spy in Colchis on a mission to get information about Giasone, but he is afraid of getting caught.
 Orestes meets the comic character Demo, who introduces himself to Orestes as a brave and handsome hunchback in the aria "Son gobbo, son Demo".
 After a lengthy conversation, Demo agrees to meet with Orestes and give him information about Giasone a later time.